pagalvin/tsbook/README.md

 # Further Reading

 This chapter's "further reading list" is much more extensive than any other.
-These articles reflect TypeScript's growing popularity, as well as at least one counter-factual (someone arguing that Flow is better than TypeScript).
+These articles reflect TypeScript's growing popularity, as well as at least one "anti-TypeScript" article.

 Here they are:
 - Moving off Flow to TypeScript: http://jan.varwig.org/2017/02/15/flow-vs-typescript.html